 A gentle foaming cleansing with fermented Rice extract, Olive oil and Shea butter.
 Perfect for dry skin.

 Because dry skin tends to flake up, it’s important that you exfoliate your skin on a regular basis.
 Flaky skin is not only unattractive, but it also prevents serums and treatments from penetrating your skin.
-So make sure you remove those dead skin cells regularly (no more than 1-2x a week) with a gentle exfoliant.
+And Korean skincare is all about layering hydrating goodness into your skin, so make sure you remove those dead skin cells regularly (no more than 1-2x a week) with a gentle exfoliant.
 You can exfoliate in the morning if your skin is looking dull and you want to start the day with a brighter complexion, but you can also opt to exfoliate in the evening if you’d prefer that.
 It’s up to you.

 Neogen Bio-Peel Gauze Peeling Green Tea (chemical exfoliant)

 Single-use exfoliating pads that gently remove dead skin cells and impurities.
 Formulated with antioxidant-rich Green Tea to prevent premature aging and sooth irritated skin.